emmatz-pattersonvf/notes/README.md

 # 2024-01-26
 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and maintainability in your solutions.
 Write code that is easy to understand, debug, and adapt, even if it means more initial effort.
 Remember, you're not just writing code for computers but also for fellow humans who will read and maintain it.
 Complexity often invites bugs and makes evolution difficult.
 So, keep it simple, structured, and well-documented."

+# 2024-01-27
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, determine which tasks are the most important and focus on them first.
+By prioritizing your tasks and allocating your time wisely, you can ensure that you complete the essential tasks before moving on to less critical ones.

+Secondly, planning ahead is crucial in programming.
+Anticipate potential challenges and design your code with these in mind.
+Writing modular and flexible code will make it easier to adapt to changes and add new features later on.
+Planning ahead will also help to avoid last-minute panic and stress, which can often lead to poor quality code.